opendenoising/opendenoising-benchmark/docs/source/Examples/DataTutorial.rst

     |   |-- in
     |   |-- ref

-Here we use as example the PolyU real-world denoising dataset.
+Here we use as example the PolyU real-world denoising dataset [3]_.
 You can either download it from their `Github page <https://github.com/csjunxu/PolyU-Real-World-Noisy-Images-Dataset>`_, or use the data module to automatically download it,